bdattoma/my-ai-assistant/README.md

 - 💬 **Session Management** - Maintain conversation context across interactions
 - ⚡ **Token Streaming** - Real-time response streaming for better UX

+## Disclaimer

+> **Note:** Most of the code in this project was developed with assistance from [Claude Code](https://claude.ai/claude-code), Anthropic's AI-powered coding assistant.
+This project serves as a demonstration of AI-assisted development and LangGraph capabilities.

 ## Prerequisites

 - Python 3.12+